 After checking on your right to self-archive, next choose a relevant repository.
 Brandon University has an Institutional Repository known as IRBU that accepts content.

-There are also many subject repositories.
+There are also many, many subject repositories.
+These repositories provide researchers with three major advantages.

-Repository for Physics, Mathematics, Computer Science, Quantitative Biology
+Repository for Physics, Mathematics, Computer Science, Quantitative Biology.

 Repository for biology, life sciences.